smythderek/phase-1-project/README.md

 Search across all Disney characters to select your favorite five!

 ## Description
 Enter the name of any Disney character in the search field -- matches are strict based on the search input.
 Scroll through the matches and once you find a character you want on your Dream Team, simply click Add under that character's picture.
-Perform as many searches as you want and you can add up to five different characters (note: if there are multiple matches for a search, e.g., Cinderella returns three matches, you there's no limit to adding as many of the search results as you want).
+Perform as many searches as you want, and you can add up to five different characters.
+If there are multiple matches for a search, e.g., Cinderella returns three matches, you there's no limit to adding as many of the search results as you want.

 Once characters are added to your team, hover over their picture in the Your Dream Team section to reveal more details about all programming the character has appeared in:
 - Movies